-Continuous Internal As End-Semester Exam: 75 Marks Two,3 hour test for 75 Assignments, Reviews and Three Hour examination for 75 marks and then is Seminars for 10 Marks Marks. converted to 15 marks
+Continuous Internal Assessment : 25 Marks End-Semester Exam: 75 Marks Two, 3 hour test Assignments, R eviews and Three Hour examination on the for 75 marks and Seminars for 10 Marks whole syllabus for 75 Marks. then is converted

 Attendance: Having good attendance record marks the student's sincerity and has an overall positive impact on his/her personality trait development.
 The students are asked to attend the classes on a regular note and those having a minimum scale of 70-75% attendance are eligible to take up the end-semester examinations as per the University norms.